 There is a strict dress code enforced at the Grand Palace, and you will not be allowed inside if you are not dressed appropriately.

-• Shoulders must be covered: This means no tank tops or sleeveless shirts for men or women.
-You may wear a tank top, but cover up with a cardigan or shall before entering.
+- Shoulders must be covered: no tank tops or sleeveless shirts for men or women.
+If you’re wearing a tank top, you must cover up with a cardigan or shawl before entering.
 T-shirts are okay.

-• Knees must be covered: This means you must wear pants or a dress/skirt that falls below your knees.
+- Knees must be covered: wear pants or a dress/skirt that falls below your knees.
 And guys, your 90s-style shorts that sag down past your knees are not acceptable… for many reasons.

-• No tight clothing: Don’t wear leggings or a tight dress/skirt that could be seen as inappropriate.
+- No tight clothing: don’t wear leggings, bike shorts, or a tight dress/skirt that could be seen as inappropriate.
 Dressing in loose clothing will also keep you cooler.

 Tip: Wear shoes that are comfortable and are easy to slip on and off.
 There are some places within the grounds that you will need to remove your shoes in order to enter.
 There are racks to store your shoes, but beware that sometimes shoes are stolen, so don’t wear your favorite, most expensive designer shoes!